 10. A Fresh Bouquet

-For Tatiana Olkhovski, the owner of ETM Interiors, a fresh bouquet of flowers can transform any coffee table into a dramatic statement.
+For Tatiana Olkhovski, the owner of ETM Interiors, a fresh bouquet can transform any coffee table into a dramatic statement.
 “Never underestimate the impact of a bright floral arrangement in a sophisticated vase paired with a stylish stack of magazines,” she says.

 11. Stylish Coasters